 Climb the tree house and learn about animals in their own habitats.
 Kids can learn more about our states most wonderful resource, our land.
 Learn about all of the wonderful animals that live in our area including the many different species of birds.

-Building Our Future (Generously sponsored by MainEX, American Society of Civil Engineers, G&E Roofing, Emery Electric)
+Building Our Future (Generously sponsored by MainEX, G&E Roofing, Emery Electric)

 Slap on a construction hat and get ready to build!
 Create a Lego car to zoom down our ramp, start a chain reaction be turning giant gears, grab a tool box and climb into a real Skid Steer, build with trains and blocks and then slide down a slide down a life-size pipe slide.